In a nutshell: A business administration degree opens the door to a variety of career opportunities.

 Commercial Loan Officers

-You may also find yourself resolving customer complaints involving sales and service, preparing budgets and approving expenditures, analyzing customer preferences and sales, projecting sales and determining the profitability of products and services, and overseeing staff training programs.
+You may also find yourself resolving customer complaints, preparing budgets and approving expenditures, analyzing customer preferences and sales, projecting sales, determining the profitability of products and services, and overseeing staff training programs.

 Human Resources Managers

 As a human resources manager, you take care of an organization’s administrative functions.
 That means you oversee recruiting, interviewing and hiring.
 You also will consult with other executives on strategic planning and serve as liaison between management and employees.